elfedy/blog/source/articles/2018-02-19-asynchronous-programming-part-2.html.markdown

 3. We click one of the buttons and the magic happens…

 ### The Event object
 In the last example we used a callback that took no arguments.
 The event handler actually receives an [Event](https://developer.mozilla.org/en-US/docs/Web/API/Event) object as an argument that we can use to get data about the event.
-Inside de callback, we then have access to that data to do anything we want.
+Inside the callback, we then have access to that data to do anything we want.

 ```html
 <div class="boxes">